ivanovd422/VK.Analyzer/README.md

 # VK.Analyzer
-App allows you to view photos that were taken near you via VK API.
+App allows you to view photos that were taken near you via VK API, check mutual friends other users and so on.

 Pet project where I try some new technologies and approaches.